woltapp/blurhash/Readme.md

 These cover our use cases, but could probably use polishing, extending and improving.
 Perhaps you'd like to help?
 Which brings us to...

+## Users

+Who uses BlurHash?
+Here are some projects we know about:

+* [Wolt](http://wolt.com/) - We are of course using it ourselves.
+BlurHashes are used in the mobile clients on iOS and Android, as well as on the web, as placeholders during image loading.
+* [Mastodon](https://github.com/tootsuite/mastodon) - The Mastodon decentralised social media network uses BlurHashes both as loading placeholders, as well as for hiding media marked as sensitive.

 ## Contributing